smessie/Article-ESWC2024-DFDP/content/evaluation.md

 ### User Study
 {:#user-study}

-In what follows, the user experience will be discussed by doing a qualitative analysis [](cite:cites Creswell_Creswell_2018) by the use of open-ended interviews split up into two parts: form editing (evaluating the FormGenerator) and form usage (evaluating the FormRenderer).
+In what follows, we discuss the user experience by doing a qualitative analysis [](cite:cites Creswell_Creswell_2018) by the use of open-ended interviews split up into two parts: form editing (evaluating the FormGenerator) and form usage (evaluating the FormRenderer).
 The FormCli app is not considered as this is a more complex version of the FormRenderer app.
 The goal of this user study is to see if next to the functional requirements, the implementations are also comprehensible for users.
 We define "comprehensible for users" as the ability for users to understand the app in such a way that they can use it correctly (i.e. accurately) without getting frustrated or giving up (i.e. in a reasonable time).